ITfoxtec/FoxIDs/docs/up-party-howto-saml-2.0-nemlogin.md

 ![Claim mappings](images/howto-saml-nemlogin3-claim-mappings.png)

-The SAML 2.0 up-party can now be used as an up-party for down-parties in the track.
+The SAML 2.0 up-party can now be used as an up-party for application registrations in the track.

 ## Logging